learningequality/ricecooker/docs/video_compression.md

   - PUBLISH the channel and record the channel token
   - Import the channel into a Kolibri instance using the channel token
   - Test video playback on different devices (desktop and mobile browsers on all OSs)

-### Experimenting with WebM compression
-Experimenting with WebM compression, like MP4, is key to achieving the right balance of quality and file size.
-Adjust the `crf` parameter for different compression levels based on the desired video quality.